-(p) Due to/from brokers for unsettled trades
+(p) Due from/due to brokers for unsettled trades

-Amounts due to/from brokers represent payables for securities purchased and receivables for securities sold that have been contracted for, but not yet delivered by the reporting date.
-Trades are recorded on trade date.
-Proceeds on sale of investments are usually received between 2 and 5 days after trade date.
-Payables on purchase of investments are usually paid between 2 and 5 days after trade date.
+Amounts due from/due to brokers represent receivables for proceeds on sale of financial assets (as disclosed in Note 8) and payables on purchase of financial assets/liabilities (as disclosed in Note 9) that have been traded, but not yet settled at reporting date.
+Proceeds on sale of financial assets are usually received between two and five days after trade date.
+Payables on purchase of financial assets/liabilities are usually paid between two and five days after trade date.

-(q) Offsetting a financial asset and a financial liability
+(g) Offsetting a financial asset and a financial liability